 Realign Scope of Practice to Maximize Efficiencies While Maintaining Patient Safety.
 Research suggests that scope of practice changes may be necessary to meet the forecasted demand for health care services.
-However, scope of practice changes are closely guarded by the professions and are usually controversial because it is difficult to demonstrate that quality and safety will not be diminished when a scope of practice is expanded.
-While the Health Workforce Pilot Project program (mentioned above) provides an opportunity for an objective analysis of a proposed scope of practice change, the analysis has not necessarily been enough to create change.
+However, scope of practice changes are closely guarded by the professions and usually controversial because it is difficult to demonstrate that quality and safety will not be diminished when a scope of practice is expanded.
+While the Health Workforce Pilot Project program provides an opportunity for an objective analysis of a proposed scope of practice change, the analysis has not spurred change.

-Another idea that has been suggested to evaluate scope of practice changes is the creation of a council to review proposed scope of practice changes.
-(This council could be modeled after the California Health Benefits Review Program which provides independent analysis to the Legislature of the medical, financial, and public health impacts of proposed health insurance benefit mandates and repeals.)
+Another idea is to evaluate scope of practice changes through the creation of a council that reviews proposed scope of practice changes.
+This council could be modeled after the California Health Benefits Review Program which provides independent analysis to the Legislature on the medical, financial, and public health impacts of proposed health insurance benefit mandates and repeals.
 This new council's analysis would be partnered with any proposed change to a scope of practice.
-The Province of Ontario, Canada created a Health Professions Regulatory Advisory Council in 1991 and this council has advised on various scopes of practice changes and is regarded as a model because it provides a common framework for the regulation of health professions that focuses on public benefit.50 The Pew Health Professions Commission and the Citizen Advocacy Center recommend that such a council be created at the federal level to review the appropriateness of scopes of practice for different professions.51
+The Province of Ontario, Canada created a Health Professions Regulatory Advisory Council in 1991 to advise on various scopes of practice changes.
+It is regarded as a framework on the regulation of health professions that focuses on public benefit.
+The Pew Health Professions Commission and the Citizen Advocacy Center recommend that such a council be created at the federal level to review the appropriateness of scopes of practice for different professions.
+The professions of practice for different professions.